 The story of former interior minister Tahiri is not the only case of Albanian important person facing allegations of connections with drug traffickers.
 Another one is the Albanian businessman Klement Balili, in relation to whom Tirana received a request of arrest coming from the Greece government.

-During Fall 2016 Athens authority published a report on Balili accusing him of being the kingpin of a drug cartel with connection with italian criminal organizations.
+During Fall 2016 Athens authority published a report on Balili accusing him of being the kingpin of a drug cartel with connection with Italian criminal organizations.
 In addition to this Greeks authorities also issued an international arrest warrant against him.

-Balili, who is the owner of a luxury hotel on the Albanian cost, was named in 2014 by the Rama government director of transport of the border region of Saranda.
+Balili, who is the owner of a luxury hotel on the Albanian coast, was named in 2014 by the Rama government director of transport of the border region of Saranda.
 In 2006 Balili has been already arrested with international drug trafficking allegation.

 This nomination wasn't a casualty.
 His position was connected with drug trafficking in Greece.
-According to some organized crime experts some Albanian politicians are supposed to finance their campaign with drug money, so becoming inevitably tied with both hands to drug traffickers interests.
+According to some organized crime experts, some Albanian politicians are supposed to finance their campaign with drug money, so becoming inevitably tied with both hands to drug traffickers interests.

-According to the report published in 2017 by Open Society Albania organized crime, business and politics have become interconnected in a complex relation of common interests and exploitation for mutual benefits.
+According to the report published in 2017 by Open Society Albania organized crime, business and, politics have become interconnected in a complex relation of common interests and exploitation for mutual benefits.

-The question is: how deep is the infiltration of drug trafficking criminal organzations in Albanian politics?
+The question is: how deep is the infiltration of drug trafficking criminal organizations in Albanian politics?
 Is it just to a surface level with some politicians with both hands tied up to those of drug kingpin or is it at a deeper level?

 According to the report some criminal organizations have managed to get directly into politics, and also business and media.
 Not only they control whole territories and huge amounts of money with which they control investments and influence Albanian politics, but they also have a large influence over Albanian society. (cm)